-Due to the COVID-19 pandemic, we cannot schedule and plan for this program (traditionally offered in February), given all the unknowns surrounding whether face-to-face instruction will be possible in February and whether the program would attract enough participants.
-We are planning to create videos using some of the material from the Cut Flower Growers School.
-These videos will be available through the CIAS website, with this page as a portal.
-If you are interested in receiving updates on the availability of these videos, send an email to John Hendrickson (email@example.com).
-Thank you, and we apologize for the interruption in our beginning grower school programming.
+Due to the COVID-19 pandemic we cannot schedule and plan for this program (traditionally offered in February) given all the unknowns surrounding whether face-to-face instruction will be possible in February and whether the program would attract enough participants.
+Planning has begun to create some videos using some of the material from the Cut Flower Grower School.
+These videos will be available through the CIAS website with this page as a portal.
+If you are interested in receiving updates on the availability of these videos, send an email to John Hendrickson (firstname.lastname@example.org).
+Thank you and we apologize for the interruption in our beginning grower school programming.

 The Wisconsin Cut Flower Growers School is a two-day workshop designed to help new and beginning growers learn the ins and outs of producing and marketing cut flowers.

 Learn from experienced growers about variety selection, seed starting, planting and harvest schedules and methods, post-harvest handling, pest management, tools and equipment, and direct marketing.
 Find out how to turn your passion for flowers into a sustainable small business.
 Network with other growers in and around Wisconsin.
 Handle small tools at a show-and-tell table.
 Speakers will emphasize sustainable and organic production practices.